samesimilar/HIDSelector/README.md

 ## HID

 HID stands for "Human Interface Device" and is a class of USB devices, like keyboards (of the typing-kind, not the musical kind), gamepads, mice and others.
 These can be useful for extending the functionality and complexity of Organelle patches.
-I think especially keyboards are interesting, because of the wide variety in the custom mechanical keyboard hardware ecosystem.
+I think especially keyboards are interesting, because of the wide variety or products in the custom mechanical keyboard hardware ecosystem.
 This includes and is not limited to mini-keyboards, 4-key macro-keyboards, custom DIY keyboards, custom keycaps, customized switches, etc.

 ## `[hidsr]`

-In the `HIDSelectorReceiver` patch, you'll find the `[hidsr]` abstraction for Pure Data.
+In the `HIDSelectorReceiver` folder, you'll find the `[hidsr]` abstraction for Pure Data (and a subfolder of dependencies for it).
 To include it in your patch, just copy the entire contents of HIDSelectorReceiver into your patch folder.
 You can load `[hidsr]` into your patch just by adding it as an object into your PureData patch.
 There are no arguments or inlets/outlets for this object.

 * `[hidsr]` will automatically attach to your configured HID device and start sending HID events to one of the following 'receive' symbols: